MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 3. Follow the recommendations in the Readiness Toolkit to fix any critical add-ins that have compatibility issues.

-4. Identify a targeted group of representative users and client devices from business groups across the organization.
+4. Define a pilot group of representative users and client devices from business groups across the organization.
 Those client devices should include the architectures in your organization (32-bit and 64-bit) and all the critical line-of-business applications, add-ins, and macros.

 As part of your Office deployment, you will deploy Office first to the targeted group from step 4, and then do an additional round of testing to ensure compatibility between Office 365 ProPlus and the add-ins and client devices in that group.
 After you have verified compatiblity, you can deploy to the rest of your organization.
-That first group continues to be a pilot for testing future updates from Office ahead of the rest of your organization.
+That first group will then continue to be a pilot for testing future updates from Office ahead of the rest of your organization.
 For more details, see [Plan your deployment of Office 365 ProPlus](plan-deploy-office-365-proplus-with-Configuration-Manager.md).

 ## Review exit criteria